Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Methods

-\subsubsection{Static objects removal}
+\subsubsection{Static Objects Removal}

-{ The data were collected in different locations with different stationary layouts.
-To remove the signal of static objects, for each frame $R_1$ in the RP Cube, we calculate the average value through all chirps (along the slow-time axis, see Fig. 1 (d)), and every original chirp is subtracted by the mean chirp as follows \cite{b12}:
+{ To remove the signal of static objects, for each frame $R_1$ in the RP Cube, we calculate the average value through all chirps (along the slow-time axis, see Fig. \ref{radar-theory}(d)), and every original chirp is subtracted by the mean chirp as follows \cite{b12}:

 where $R_1(i,j)$ represents the value at $i$-th chirp ($i \in [1,N_c]$) and $j$-th range bin ($j \in [1,N_r]$) in frame $R_1$, $R_2$ represents the new frame after removing static objects. }